MDShields7/svg-play/README.md

-# Exploring SVG componenets in React
+# Exploring SVG components in React

 ## How to render svgs in React